Which Are the "Best" Superyacht Shipyards?

 HEESEN

-Heesen has contributed enormously to the reputation of Dutch shipyards as leaders in quality engineering and seaworthiness, but they're also one of the best-known for custom builds, leading to eye-popping designs like the distinctive M/Y Aurelia, below.
+Heesen has contributed enormously to the reputation of Dutch shipyards as leaders in quality engineering and seaworthiness of superyachts for sale, but they're also one of the best-known for custom builds, leading to eye-popping designs like the distinctive M/Y Aurelia, below.
 Their fast-displacement hulls are built to achieve speeds close to yachts with planing hulls, while offering fuel efficiency and stability similar to a displacement hull.
 As a testament to the strength of their engineering, their yachts are water-tested in the notoriously rough North Sea — making them good choices for owners who'd prefer to be a little more adventurous than cruising around calmer, shallower waters.

 LÜRSSEN